-- Oral treatment with ciclosporin has been shown to be a beneficial therapeutic strategy for some patients with IC/PBS.
+- Oral treatment with ciclosporin has been shown to be a beneficial therapeutic strategy for some patients with PBS.
 However, adverse effects are significant and should be carefully considered.

-- It is recommended that intravesical lidocaine plus sodium bicarbonate can be administered prior to more invasive methods.
+- It is recommended that intravesical lidocaine can be administered prior to more invasive methods.
 Intravesical heparin is also sometimes used.

 - Intravesical hyaluronic acid or intravesical chondroitin sulfate is also sometimes used and can be considered before more invasive measures.

-- However, intravesical therapy with BCG is not recommended for these patients, nor is intravesical therapy with clorpactin.
+- However, intravesical therapy with BCG is not recommended, nor is intravesical therapy with Clorpactin®.

 - Bladder distension is also not recommended as a treatment.

 All ablative organ surgery should be the last resort for experienced and knowledgeable surgeons only.

 Major surgery (subtotal cystectomy and bladder augmentation or supravesical urinary diversion with intact bladder) is associated with good symptom relief in strictly selected patients with disabling IC/PBS, where conservative treatment has failed.